captainpolar/SnakeGame/README.md

 # SnakeGame
 https://captainpolar.github.io/SnakeGame

+**Requirements:**
+1. A computer with a Python code editor installed
+2. The pygame module (if you do not have it installed, type *pip install pygame* in the terminal).

 **How to play:**
 1. Open the *SnakeGame.py* document on GitHub (https://github.com/captainpolar/SnakeGame/blob/main/SnakeGame.py)
 2. Copy and paste the code into a **Python code editor** (ie. Pycharm)